hscottvo/UCR-CS236-Project/README.md

 ### Project Setup

 Clone this repository and cd into it.
-You will see `<framework>/data/`, which will be where you put your data files.
+Create the directories `hadoop/data/` and `spark/data`, which will be where you put your data files.
 You will also see `spark/src/` and `hadoop/CS236_project`, where your notebooks will be.

 ### Getting Data